Neuropeptidergic modulation of synaptic circuits in fear and anxiety

 Introduction

 Fear and anxiety are essential for survival.
 Adequate reactions to anticipated and perceived threats strongly depend on the current state, context, and previous experience.
-What are the neurobiological mechanisms that underlie these adaptive behaviors?

 Neurobiological Mechanisms

+What are the neurobiological mechanisms that underlie these adaptive behaviors?
 While synaptic circuits are the backbone to process threat signals and transform them into behavioral responses, increasing evidence suggests that neuropeptides tune these synaptic circuits in a state- and context-dependent manner.
 This tuning allows for temporal control of excitability and plasticity.

 Neuropeptide Receptors

 Neuropeptide receptors are abundantly expressed in neuronal circuits that regulate fear and anxiety.
-Recent evidence indicates that most neurons synthesize multiple neuropeptides and, in turn, are regulated by multiple neuropeptide receptors that are expressed in highly cell type-specific patterns.
+Recent evidence suggests that most neurons synthesize multiple neuropeptides and, in turn, are regulated by multiple neuropeptide receptors that are expressed in highly cell type-specific patterns.

 Genetic and Pharmacological Evidence

-Genetic alterations in humans, as well as pharmacological and genetic experiments in mice, indicate important roles for multiple neuropeptides in regulating fear and anxiety.
+Indeed, genetic alterations in humans, as well as pharmacological and genetic experiments in mice, indicate important roles for multiple neuropeptides in regulating fear and anxiety.
 If dysfunctional, these neuropeptides can increase the risk for multiple neuropsychiatric disorders.
 However, due to the lack of specificity of existing tools, the circuit mechanisms underlying these effects are largely unknown.

-Proposal Aim
+Proposal Objectives

 In this proposal, I aim to reveal cell type-specific neuropeptidergic signaling mechanisms for context-dependent regulation of cortical circuit activity, cellular excitability, and synaptic plasticity.